suoyuan666/ReleaseButler/README.md

 **Automatic release detection:** ReleaseButler determines the Linux distribution of the running environment to ensure compatibility with various systems.

 **INSTALL & UPDATE**: Easily install packages using a single command.
 ReleaseButler supports updates to keep your installed software up to date.
-(TODO)

 **Try to adapt to various situations**: Try to introduce various fields to adapt to the installation steps of various repositories.
 (TODO)